vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 Conclusion
 -----------

 VerticaPy lets you to create, train, evaluate, and export Vertica machine learning models.
 There are some notable nuances when importing a Vertica XGBoost model into Python XGBoost, but these do not affect the accuracy of the model or its predictions:

-Some information computed during the training phase may not be stored (e.g. 'sum_hessian' and 'loss_changes').
+Some information computed during the training phase may not be stored (e.g. ``sum_hessian`` and ``loss_changes``).

-The exact probabilities of multiclass classifiers in a Vertica model may differ from those in Python, but bot  h will make the same predictions.
+The exact probabilities of multiclass classifiers in a Vertica model may differ from those in Python, but bot  ``h`` will make the same predictions.
 Python XGBoost does not support categorical predictors, so you must encode them before training the model in VerticaPy.